St. Louis Uncontested Divorce Attorneys

 In an uncontested divorce, husband and wife may disagree over certain aspects of custody, property or support, but they believe that with some discussion and thoughtful work can resolve any of their differences without a trial.
 Once the parties agree on the resolution of all issues, they can enter a Marital Settlement Agreement and submit the final paperwork to the court, perhaps even without a personal appearance.

 Even with an uncontested divorce, all of the same issues must be addressed – custody, property and support – and the assistance of legal counsel will be essential.
 The two biggest problems any person seeking a divorce has in terms of the process are (a) lack of knowledge about the full range of rights with regard to custody, property and support and (b) lack of complete information with regard to the spouse’s behavior.
 For example, do you know if your spouse has been completely honest about all finances?
 Do you know the likelihood of whether a court would award you or your spouse maintenance?
-These questions can only be fully explored and answered with a skilled and experienced attorney.
+These questions can only be fully explored and answered with a skilled and experienced family law professional.

 Remember: if you learn something important after your divorce is final, it may be difficult or even impossible to bring this matter to the attention of the court.
 Consequently, you need to do everything possible before agreeing to a Marital Settlement Agreement to discover critical information and learn of your legal rights.